anurag060606/topsismdcm/README.md

 HOW IT WORKS!!
 TOPSIS chooses the alternative of shortest the Euclidean distance from the ideal solution and greatest distance from the negative ideal solution. for more information visit: https://www.geeksforgeeks.org/data-science/topsis-method-for-multiple-criteria-decision-making-mcdm/

+Note from me
+The code is super readable and you can understand what the hell is going on without having to go through tons of documentation!